 Origins and Evolution

 The need for indefinite pronouns arises from the inherent limitations of language.
-We can't always know or specify every detail about the subjects we're discussing.
+So we can't always know or specify every detail about the subjects we're discussing.
 Indefinite pronouns bridge this gap, allowing us to communicate effectively even when information is incomplete or uncertain.
 They are essential for expressing generalizations, possibilities, and uncertainties.

 Grammatical Functions